Adobe-Marketing-Cloud/Summit2018/materials/src/headless-cms.md

 #### Definition

 *Experience Fragment* - An Experience Fragment (XF) allows authors to manage a set of associated content that can be published/consumed via different channels.
-Variations of the content can be created for different devices (mobile, desktop), different contexts (Facebook, Pintrest, Target), or languages.
+Variations of the content can be created for different devices (mobile app, sites), different contexts (Facebook, Pintrest, Target), or languages.

 #### Scenario
 We.Retail is unveiling a new Fleet running shoe.
-They want to create promotional teasers but they don't want to have to making authoring changes more than once for different devices, so they'll be using Experience Fragment & XF Building Blocks.
+They want to create promotional teasers but they don't want to have to making authoring changes more than once for different contexts, so they'll be using Experience Fragments & XF Building Blocks.

 #### Activity 1 - Create XF
-These steps create the base Experience Fragment, which will contain the Building Block defintions.
+These steps create the base Experience Fragment, which will contain the Building Block defintion.

 1. Open AEM (http://localhost:4502)